ktf/gsoc-2018-igprof-exercise/README.md

 # Exercise description

-The goal of the exercise is to show ones ability to profile a simple executable using the CPU Profiler in [Google Performance Tools](https://gperftools.github.io/gperftools/cpuprofile.html), produce a callgrind output file with the format described at <http://valgrind.org/docs/manual/cl-format.html>, and convert it in a SQLITE database with [the schema already used by igprof-navigator](https://github.com/igprof/igprof/blob/master/src/igpython-analyse#L9) web frontend.
+The goal of this exercise is to demonstrate your ability to profile a simple executable using the CPU Profiler in [Google Performance Tools](https://gperftools.github.io/gperftools/cpuprofile.html), produce a callgrind output file with the format described at <http://valgrind.org/docs/manual/cl-format.html>, and convert it for ingestion into an SQLITE database with [the schema already used by igprof-navigator](https://github.com/igprof/igprof/blob/master/src/igpython-analyse#L9) web frontend.

 # Prerequisites